-One of the great things about the ESP8266 is that it has pretty fair amount of GPIO pins to work with.
+One of the nice things about the ESP8266 is that it has a fair amount of GPIO pins to work with.
 You won’t have to juggle or multiplex your IO pins.
-There are a few things to watch out for so please read the pinout carefully.
+However, there are a few things to keep in mind, so please read the pinout carefully.

-Please note that the following pinout reference is for the popular ESP8266 NodeMCU development board with 30 pins.
+Please note that the following pinout reference is for the popular 30-pin ESP8266 NodeMCU development board.

 ESP8266 Peripherals and I/O

-The ESP8266 NodeMCU has total 17 GPIO pins broken out to the pin headers on both sides of the development board.
-These pins can be assigned to all sorts of peripheral duties, including:
+The ESP8266 NodeMCU has 17 GPIO pins in total, which are broken out to the pin headers on both sides of the development board.
+These pins can be assigned a variety of peripheral duties, including:

-Thanks to the ESP8266’s pin multiplexing feature (Multiple peripherals multiplexed on a single GPIO pin).
-Meaning a single GPIO pin can perform functions such as I2C, I2S, UART, and PWM, etc.
+Thanks to the ESP8266’s pin multiplexing feature, which allows multiple peripherals to share a single GPIO pin.
+Meaning, a single GPIO pin can perform functions such as I2C, I2S, UART, and PWM, etc.

-The ESP8266 development board has a total of 30 pins that connect it to the outside world.
-For simplicity, pins with similar functionality are grouped together.
+The ESP8266 NodeMCU has 30 pins in total.
+For convenience, pins with similar functionality are grouped together.
 The pinout is as follows:

-Let us analyze the ESP8266 pins and their functions one by one in more detail.
+Let’s take a closer look at the ESP8266 pins and their functions one by one.

 ESP8266 GPIO Pins

-ESP8266 development board has 17 GPIO pins which can be assigned to various functions programmatically.
-Each GPIO can be configured to internal pull-up or pull-down, or set to high impedance.
+The ESP8266 NodeMCU has 17 GPIO pins that can be assigned different functions by programming the appropriate registers.
+Each GPIO can be configured with internal pull-up or pull-down, or set to high impedance.

 Which ESP8266 GPIOs are safe to use?

-Because the ESP8266 has many pins with specific functions, they may not be suitable for your projects.
-The following table shows which pins are safe to use and which pins require more attention before using them.
+Although the ESP8266 has a lot of pins with various functions, some of them may not be suitable for your projects.
+The table below shows which pins are safe to use and which pins should be used with caution.

-- – Your first priority pins.
-They are perfectly fine to use.
+- – Your top priority pins.
+They are perfectly safe to use.

-- – It is not recommended to use these pins.
-So avoid them.
+- – It is recommended that you avoid using these pins.

 |Label||GPIO||Safe to use?||Reason|